The Exam comprises two components; written and practical

 - Some slides carry one mark for an almost correct grading such severe dyskaryosis calledLSIL or a glandular lesion called as squamous.

 - Calling an abnormal slide normal (negative) will result in a minus score which means you will fail the exam.

 - An overcall of a negative smear as abnormal in the screening test scores zero.

 Repeated overcalling of negative slides is the most common reason for failing the screening test.

-There is no exact syllabus for the QUATE examination, but candidates are expected to have a good understanding of the general principles and cytological findings found in the operation of a cervical cancer screening programme.
-This would include a knowledge and understanding of :
+There is no exact syllabus for the QUATE examination, but candidates are expected to have a good understanding of the general principles of a cervical cancer screening programme and cytological findings in cervical cytology.
+This would include a knowledge and understanding of:

 - principles of screening programmes with an emphasis on cervical screening programmes

 - laboratory processing and handling of cervical cytology samples

 - common infections and incidental findings identified in cervical screening samples